noambernstein/noambernstein.github.io/swing.md

 | upper arms | 6 % |
 | lower arms + hands | 4.5 % |

-Table&nbsp;II: body part lengths (approximated from https://msis.jsc.nasa.gov/sections/section03.htm Fig.&nbsp;3.3.1.3-1.
+Table&nbsp;II: Body part lengths, based on https://msis.jsc.nasa.gov/sections/section03.htm Fig.&nbsp;3.3.1.3-1 with some additional personal observations.
-Overall height from 2 of 12.
+From 2 of 12: overall height.
 Directly from height and 8 of 12 (or from its differences): hips-floor (upper + lower legs).
-Estimating offset between shoulders as measured in cited figure and shoulder joint: shoulders - hips (torso), shoulder joint - top of head.
-Estimated from personal observation: separate upper legs just over 0.5 of of hips-floor, arm length torso + 0.05.
-2 of 12 and 8 of 12)
+From cited measurements and estimated offset between shoulders as measured in cited figure and shoulder joint: shoulder joint-hips (torso), shoulder joint-top of head.
+Estimated from personal observation: fraction of overall legs (hip-floor) contributed by upper and lower legs, arm length.
 | body part | fraction of height |
 | --------- | ------------------ |
 | head and neck | 0.21 |